erroronline1/caro/readme.md

 names[literal] = "^(caro|search|false|null|sharepoint|selectedID|component|users|context|document|document_name|document_id|bundle|recordaltering|CID|PRD|ECR)$" ; literal terms |-separated

 [lifespan]
-idle = 2700 ; SECONDS after which a session expires without intermittend request mdr14_sample_interval = 365 ; DAYS until a new sample check is required as default value mdr14_sample_reusable = 1825 ; DAYS until a new sample check on the same product is allowed as default value open_record_reminder = 30 ; DAYS after unclosed records are reminded of via messenger
+idle = 600 ; SECONDS after which a reauthorization is necessary without intermittend use mdr14_sample_interval = 365 ; DAYS until a new sample check is required as default value mdr14_sample_reusable = 1825 ; DAYS until a new sample check on the same product is allowed as default value open_record_reminder = 30 ; DAYS after unclosed records are reminded of via messenger